walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Throwing Exceptions

-The `throw` step can be used to throw a new RuntimeException with the supplied message anywhere in a flow including `error` sections, but also in [conditional expressions](#conditional-expressions) such as if-then or switch-case.
+The `throw` step can be used to throw a new RuntimeException with the supplied message anywhere in a flow including in `error` sections and in [conditional expressions](#conditional-expressions) such as if-then or switch-case.